mohan-chinnappan-n/sfdc-saml2-oauth2/README.md

    How a SAML assertion can be used to request an OAuth access token when:

-    a client wants to use a previous authorization.
+    a client wants to use a previous authorization

-  Authentication of the authorized app is provided by the digital signature applied to the SAML assertion.
+  Authentication of the authorized app is provided by the **digital signature applied to the SAML assertion**.